AndrewBugembe/remote-software-deploymet-PDQ-Deploy/README.md

 <h2>Steps</h2>

 - Configure Active Directory; create a domain controller and add a user server
-- Install PDQ DEPLOY on the domain controller
+- Download and Install PDQ DEPLOY on the domain controller
 - Configure PDQ DEPLOY:
   - Check the PDQ Deploy Package Library for a prebuilt package
   - If available, use the prebuilt package for faster deployment